- Pugdundee Safaris Lodges: Home base for tiger safaris in India

 - Wildlife in Kanha National Park: A photo essay

-A tiger safari in Kanha National Park is one of India tourism’s star attractions
+Kanha National Park is one of the best tiger reserves in India

 THE KHATIA GATE OF KANHA NATIONAL PARK and tiger reserve in Madhya Pradesh is a busy place at 6 a.m. in mid-winter.
 Indian made jeeps, called gypsies, have been arriving since about 5:15 to be first in line when the gate opens at 6:15.
 Guides and naturalists line up at the park registration window while officials check passports.
 And eager tiger safari tourists, wrapped up in coats and blankets to keep the morning chill at bay, check their camera equipment.

 There’s an unmistakable buzz in the air, and unmistakable camaraderie among the guides and naturalists, as the first light of day dawns on the busy scene.
+Everyone knows this is one of the best tiger reserves in India.
 With only minutes to go before the gate opens, the buzz turns to excitement at the entrance of the safari park.
 Engines are revved, gypsies jostle for position, cameras come out, and the park gate opens.
 And then a five-hour drive through some of India’s most beautiful forested landscapes begins.

 I became addicted to this routine when I was in Madhya Pradesh with Pugdundee Safaris.
 I jumped out of bed each morning excited to get into Kanha National Park.
 I loved the routine at the gate, drinking steamy hot chai in the chilly gloom, and chatting with the guides and naturalists.
 And, of course, I loved the drive itself – virtually everything about it.
 The possibility of spotting a tiger, the joy of experiencing a natural paradise, the pleasure of seeing all the other birds, animals, trees, and butterflies in Kanha, and the stop for a picnic breakfast.